J.D. Hopkins.com Article Archive section: 2003 |

 [ top ]

 One of the best things about doing the CD duplication is that I get to hear the final product right after it leaves the studio.
-Tonight as I sit down to work on making all this music available to everyone, I am listening to the master of Quantum Events, the new double CD from J.D. and the Sons of Rhythm.
+Tonight as I sit down to work on making all this music available to everyone, I am listening to the master of Quantum Events, the new double Album from J.D. and the Sons of Rhythm.

 It has been a while since we played some of this music, and there's just a lot going on right now for everyone, so I have forgotten the details of what we laid down over the last three or four months!
 I find myself smiling, and very pleased with the music I am hearing.

-First, a word to the band: you are going to dig this CD!
+First, a word to the band: you are going to dig this Album!
 Randy Hetherington's engineering, mixing and recording skills, and experience shine through, and the hand, mind and ears of producer J.D.
 Hopkins are everywhere, in everything from how the album starts, to leaving shouting in during one of the transitions.
 J.D. has, like all great visionaries, the ability to transcend the individual sessions, and even the individual players, and view the sessions as a composite whole, putting them together to tell an epic tale!

 One theme of this tale is the theme of a band growing tighter and more sure of themselves in this uncertain endeavor.
 Every member of this band was a great listener to begin with, and the focus on this skill that is required of J.D. and the Sons of Rhythm has refined and sharpened the collective hearing of the group.